javalent/fantasy-statblocks/README.md

 If you're using Obsidian to run/plan a TTRPG, you may find my other plugin useful:

--   [Obsidian Leaflet](https://github.com/valentine195/obsidian-leaflet-plugin) - Add interactive maps to Obsidian.md notes
+-   [Obsidian Leaflet](https://github.com/valentine195/obsidian-leaflet-plugin) – Add interactive maps to Obsidian.md notes
--   [Dice Roller](https://github.com/valentine195/obsidian-dice-roller) - Inline dice rolling for Obsidian.md
+-   [Dice Roller](https://github.com/valentine195/obsidian-dice-roller) – Inline dice rolling for Obsidian.md
--   [Initiative Tracker](https://github.com/valentine195/obsidian-initiative-tracker) - Track TTRPG Initiative in Obsidian
+-   [Initiative Tracker](https://github.com/valentine195/obsidian-initiative-tracker) – Track TTRPG Initiative in Obsidian

 <a href="https://www.buymeacoffee.com/valentine195"><img src="https://img.buymeacoffee.com/button-api/?text=Buy me a coffee&emoji=☕&slug=valentine195&button_colour=e3e7ef&font_colour=262626&font_family=Inter&outline_colour=262626&coffee_colour=ff0000"></a>

+## Attributions

+### 13th Age Community License Disclosure
+Fantasy Statblocks uses trademarks and/or copyrights owned by Fire Opal Media Inc., which are used under the Fire Opal Media Inc., 13th Age Community Use Policy.
+We are expressly prohibited from charging you to use or access this content.
+Fantasy Statblocks is not published, endorsed or specifically approved by Fire Opal Media.